Stoning of Stephen (Damaskinos): Description

-Notable Copies
+Notable copies

-There are four remaining works that are very similar to the original created between 1640-1707.
+There are four remaining works that are very similar to the original created between 1640 and 1707.
 The works were finished by three famous Greek painters.
-Philotheos Skoufos finished two versions of the original between 1640-1685.
+Philotheos Skoufos finished two versions of the original between 1640 and 1685.
 One of his versions is in good condition it is located at the Metsovo Folk Art Museum in Metsovo, Ioannina, Greece.
 The second version is slightly damaged it is located in the Byzantine Museum of Antivouniotissa in Corfu.
 It is on the same island as the original.
 Victor finished a copy of the work around the same period as Skoufos.
 The painting is housed at the Byzantine and Christian Museum.
 The final version is part of the Kalliga Collection in Greece.
 The icon was completed by Stephanos Tzangarolas in 1707.